 You cannot use a vacuum to get oily stains from your pool.
 Instead, you’ll need a better cleaning method that will get the job done.
 In case of such a situation, you need to throw some tennis balls inside your pool and leave them floating around.
 They will absorb the oil, and you can remove them later for dumping.

-So, if you were wondering how to get dirt out of pool without a vacuum, you can rely on the methods mentioned above.
+So, if you were wondering how to get the dirt out of the pool without a vacuum, you can rely on the methods mentioned above.
 But ensure to choose one that suits the kind of dirt in your pool.